intel/rohd/doc/tutorials/Chapter_1/00-Introduction_to_ROHD.md

 4. Dart is a type-safe language that comes with type inference, linting, and other helpful plugins for IDEs such as Visual Studio Code to aid in the development process.

 5. Dart is easy to learn, especially for those with experience in languages such as Java, C#, or JavaScript.

-## How ROHD leverage dart to generate hardware?

 ## Challenges in Hardware Industry